hyeondongChoi/microcalcification-birads-uq/uncertainty_threshold/readme.md

-## Determining the Uncertainty Threshold
+## Setting the Uncertainty Threshold

 This section describes how we set the uncertainty threshold.
 We propose two validation-driven strategies: